xiix0/scam/README.md

-Don't hate yourself in the morning -- sleep till noon.
+Don't look back, the lemmings are gaining on you.